hebaulf/prismic-blog/README.md

 &nbsp;

-## 🚀 Quick Start

-To start a new project using this starter, run the following command in your terminal:
+To start a new project like this, run the following command in your terminal:

 ```sh
 npx prismic-cli@latest theme \